vinaykumar1690/InteractiveDisplay/README.md

 <h1>Public Displays and Interaction</h1><br>
 <h2>18-843 Mobile and Pervasive Computing (Carnegie Mellon University)</h2>
-<p>This project aims to explore various game design techniques that will foster interaction among people
-in a scenario like a cocktail party or an informal networking event.
-The core idea is a game where the major elements including the question is displayed on a large public screen and users play using a mobile device.</p>
+<p>The aim of this project is to explore various game design techniques that will foster interaction among people in different scenarios, such as a cocktail party or an informal networking event.
+The core idea is a to build a game consists of a question displayed on a large public screen and multiple users playing on mobile device.</p>

 <p>To Install and Play this game:</p>
 <ol>
 <li><p>Install Crossbar from http://crossbar.io/docs/Installation-on-Linux/</p>
+	<p>(For Crossbar installation on others OS, please see http://crossbar.io/docs/)</p>
 <li><p>Install Node.js</p>
 <p>curl -sL https://deb.nodesource.com/setup | sudo bash -</p>
 <p>sudo apt-get install nodejs</p>